-- Procedural masks for employees performing work where physical distancing cannot be maintained for extended durations;
+- Procedural masks must be worn by employees performing work where physical distancing cannot be maintained for extended durations;

-- Respirators (filtering facepiece respirators, such as N95s, or half facepiece respirators) for specific tasks, including first responders, flight training centers, and for employees who perform deep cleaning in areas where an employee suspected or confirmed to have COVID-19 had been working.
+- Respirators (filtering facepiece respirators, such as N95s, or half facepiece respirators) are required and made available for specific tasks, including first responders, flight training centers, and for employees who perform deep cleaning in areas where an employee suspected or confirmed to have COVID-19 had been working.

-The use of face coverings is just one part of Boeing's strategy to keep our employees safe and healthy.
-Employees are encouraged to continue taking additional steps to self-check their temperature prior to coming to work, stay home if they are feeling ill or are showing any COVID-19 symptoms (fever, cough, shortness of breath, loss of taste or smell, etc.), practice physical distancing on Boeing premises and practice good hygiene as recommended by the CDC.
+Individuals are encouraged to continue taking additional steps to self-check their temperature prior to coming to work, stay home if they are feeling ill or are showing any COVID-19 symptoms (fever, cough, shortness of breath, loss of taste or smell, etc.), and practice good hygiene as recommended by the CDC.
 We also perform enhanced cleaning of high touch, high traffic areas in the workplace.

-Employees with concerns are encouraged to speak with their managers.
-We will continue to evaluate the evolving guidance from the CDC, World Health Organization and other public health authorities regarding appropriate preventative measures.
+We will continue to evaluate the applicable laws and any evolving guidance from the CDC, World Health Organization and other public health authorities regarding appropriate preventative measures.

-A: Yes.
-Suppliers, contractors, customers and other visitors will be required to wear a face covering when visiting U.S. Boeing sites.
+Suppliers, contractors, customers and other visitors are encouraged to bring their own face covering when visiting U.S. Boeing sites.
 Customers and visitors will be offered a face covering at no cost if they don't have one.
 Contractors and suppliers will not be allowed onto U.S. Boeing sites without a face covering.
 In the event contractors or suppliers arrive without face coverings at U.S. Boeing sites, Boeing may elect to provide the contractors or suppliers with face coverings and charge the contractor/supplier, but is not obligated to do so.